kjepo/M-Forth/README.md

 i.e., all words (primitive or not) must be defined in the assembler file.

 First we need to look at the data structure for word definitions.
-Let's look at a simple example:
+Let's look at the previous example:
 <pre>
 : DOUBLE DUP PLUS ;
 : QUADRUPLE DOUBLE DOUBLE ;